Average-Case Reductions for $k$-XOR and Tensor PCA: Model Variants and Simple Reductions

 \section{Model Variants and Simple Reductions}

 Here we describe preliminary reductions and equivalences used as subroutines in our main results.
 These include (1) equivalences between variants of $\kxor$ models (e.g., discrete/Gaussian models, different equation sampling procedures, etc), summarized in \autoref{subsec:kxor_variants}, and (2) some simple parameter-changing reductions (\autoref{subsec:overview_simple_red}).
+The baseline $\kxor$ and $\ktens$ models introduced in \autoref{sec:intro}, \autoref{sec:ideas} are formally defined below.